antrea-io/antrea/docs/feature-gates.md

 ### TopologyAwareHints

-`TopologyAwareHints` enables TopologyAwareHints support in AntreaProxy.
-For AntreaProxy, traffic can be routed to the Endpoint which is closer to where it originated when this feature is enabled.
+`TopologyAwareHints` enables TopologyAwareHints support in Antrea Proxy.
+For Antrea Proxy, traffic can be routed to the Endpoint which is closer to where it originated when this feature is enabled.
 Refer to this [link](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/) for more information about TopologyAwareHints.